XDoubleU/check-in/README.md

 ## How to run locally?

 1. Clone the repo
-2. Install all necessary packages using `yarn install`
+2. Start the web-client, API and database using `docker-compose up --build`
-3. Compile the packages in the monorepo using `yarn build`
+3. Apply migrations to database (in `api` dir) using `make db/migrations/up`
-4. Start the web-client and the API using `yarn dev`
+4. Create admin user (in `api` dir) using `make run/cli/createadmin u=admin p=admin`
 5. Go to `http://localhost:3000` for the web-client and `http://localhost:8000` for the API

 ## Websocket integration

-An example on how to use the websocket integration on your own website can be found [here](https://github.com/XDoubleU/check-in/blob/main/integration/script.js).
+An example on how to use the websocket integration on your own website can be found [here](./integration/script.js).

 ## Contributing